 Whole-home generator brands we install

 At Reliable Heating & Air, we install only the most reliable backup generator brands.
-That’s why we recommend Briggs & Stratton generators to our customers.
+We find the right generator for your needs whether it's a Generac or Briggs & Stratton.

 Do you have a specific brand of backup generator in mind?
 We can probably install it.
 Let your electrician know and they’ll be able to tell you whether or not the brand you have in mind will work for your needs.